cocallaw/AzAVD-CC-CMK/ACC-VM-AKV-CMK/README.md

-# Azure Confidential Compute VM with Platform Managed Key
+# Azure Confidential Compute VM with Customer Managed Key

 ### **These templates are intended to be used as a reference and should be tested and validated to meet your specific requirements before using in a production environment.**
 </br>